 I have created a simple way for you to compare 3 suppliers at a time, for each aspect of your wedding.
 This printable PDF can be used for all suppliers needed to plan a wedding – over 40 suppliers to be exact, plus some blank sheets to add your own.
 Also, you only need to print the sheets you’re actually going to use.

-Let the MOH take notes on what the B&G choose, and also what options will be available for those with food allergies or vegans, and what the children at the wedding will eat, etc.
+The maid of honor should take notes on what the B&G chooses, and also what options will be available for those with food allergies or vegans, and what the children at the wedding will eat, etc.

 Pro Tip: If you’re choosing a buffet, the venue should either ask half price for kids (as they don’t eat as much as an adult), or they should offer something else for cheaper, such as a burger, fries and milkshake.

-The MOH can also help the Best Man to delegate tasks to the groomsmen – especially if he is clueless about all of the wedding to do’s.
+Another Maid of Honor responsibility is to manage the bridal party/wedding party: the maid of honor can help the Best Man to delegate tasks to the groomsmen – especially if he is clueless about all of the wedding to-do’s and tasks.

-Among managing the bridal party (bridesmaids, best man, groomsmen, parents, flower girl (s) and the ring bearer), she can help everyone with choosing their accessories, jewelry, etc.
+Among managing the wedding party (bridesmaids, best man, groomsmen, parents, flower girl (s) and the ring bearer), she can help everyone with choosing their accessories, jewelry, shoes, and so on.

 If the bride requires this, you should also be able to organize hair and makeup trials for all the ladies.